Culture of Latin America: Sports

 The British impact on sports was overwhelming, as Latin America took up football (called fútbol in Spanish and futebol in Portuguese).
 In Argentina, rugby, polo, tennis and golf became important middle-class leisure pastimes.

 In some parts of the Caribbean and Central America baseball outshined soccer in terms of popularity.
 The sport started in the late 19th century when sugar companies imported cane cutters from the British Caribbean.
 During their free time, the workers would play cricket, but later, during the long period of US military occupation, cricket gave way to baseball, which rapidly assumed widespread popularity, although cricket remains the favorite in the British Caribbean.
 Baseball had the greatest following in those nations occupied at length by the US military, especially the Dominican Republic and Cuba, as well as Nicaragua, Panama, and Puerto Rico.
 Even Venezuela, which wasn't occupied by the US military during this time period, still became a popular baseball destination.
 All of these countries have emerged as sources of baseball talent, since many players hone their skills on local teams, or in “academies” managed by the US Major Leagues to cultivate the most promising young men for their own teams.
+Baseball5, an official variation of baseball, was inspired in 2017 by Latin American street variations of baseball as well.